 The nearly imperceptible movements of CST affect the pressure and circulation of cerebrospinal fluid, the fluid that surrounds and cushions the brain and spinal cord, which intervenes in the autonomic nervous system functions and helps release bone and membrane restrictions.
-The gentle CST manipulations reduce body tension and increase activity of the parasympathetic nervous system, which enhances the body's own healing capabilities, helps promote relaxation, facilitates pain relief and decreases symptoms associated with stress, anxiety and depression.
+The gentle CST manipulations reduce body tension and increase parasympathetic nervous system activity, which enhances the body's own healing capabilities, helps promote relaxation, facilitates pain relief and decreases symptoms associated with stress, anxiety and depression.

 Some of the conditions for which we provide CST treatment can include: